-- You are expected to read the sections of the textbook every day, before the corresponding lecture.
-You may not understand everything the first time you read it, but it will help you be more comfortable with the language used in class, and make it easier for you to focus during lecture.
-It will also give you a chance to prepare your questions to ask in class. - Some concepts are presented differently in the textbook than in lecture, in ways which you may find more in line with your learning style. - Some explanations are given in more detail in the textbook than in lecture.
-I will say things in lecture which I might not write on the board you will find most of those "missing" notes in the textbook. - Examples, definitions, theorems and proofs from the textbook will appear on tests. - I believe that reading the textbook daily accounts for about 20% of your learning in a math class.
+- Some concepts are presented differently in the textbook than in lecture, in ways which you may find more in line with your learning style. - Some explanations are given in more detail in the textbook than in lecture.
+I will say things in lecture which I might not write on the board - you will find most of those "missing" notes in the textbook. - Examples, definitions and theorems from the textbook will appear on tests. - I believe that reading the textbook daily accounts for about 20% of your learning in a math class.
 If you do not read the textbook each day, you should not expect to score higher than a C, and you may likely score worse.